How to Build a DIY Pergola on Concrete

 We used the footprint of this plan, so go have a look at that.
 BUT we used 4×4 posts instead of 6×6.
 It’s very helpful to view that plan to get visuals of the steps.

-1. Measure out your 10’ x 10’ square (this is the inside dimension, the roof overhang will make it 12×12).
+1. First step is to measure out your 10’ x 10’ square (this is the inside dimension, the roof overhang will make it 12×12).

 2. Install Simpson Strong-Tie post base brackets at the four inside corners of your 10×10 square.